hamzaaitbenyissa/vim_commands/README.md

 - `x` : Delete the character under the cursor
 - `u` : Undo
 - `Ctrl-r` : Redo
+- `:%d` : Delete all text in the file

 ### Searching
 - `/pattern` : Search for `pattern`